Liverpool James Street railway station: History

 The station opened as the original Liverpool terminus of the Mersey Railway Tunnel in 1886.
-It is accessed by lifts, and these were initially hydraulically operated.
-There were originally two platforms, either side of a twin-track tunnel.
+It is accessed by lifts and these were initially hydraulically operated.
+There were originally two platforms, on either side of a twin-track tunnel.

-The Mersey railway tunnel was extended under dry land to Liverpool Central station in 1892, changing James Street's status to a through station.
-By this time, there were trains from Liverpool branching from Hamilton Square station terminating at Birkenhead Park and Rock Ferry stations in Birkenhead.
+The Mersey railway tunnel was extended under dry land to in 1892, changing James Street's status to a through station.
+By this time, there were trains from Liverpool branching from terminating at and stations in Birkenhead.
 The line was electrified in 1903.
-Through trains to West Kirby and New Brighton commenced in 1938, when the former Wirral Railway routes were electrified.
+Through trains to and commenced in 1938, when the former Wirral Railway routes were electrified.

 In 1941, during the Liverpool Blitz, the Luftwaffe bombed the surface building of the station, damaging the then famous James Street hydraulic accumulator tower so badly it required demolition.
 A new surface building was built in the 1960s.